Canon 1D X vs 70D

-The Canon EOS-1D X and the Canon EOS 70D are two digital cameras that were announced, respectively, in October 2011 and July 2013.
+The Canon EOS-1D X and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in October 2011 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C (70D) sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the 70D provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DX has a resolution of 17.9 megapixels, whereas the 70D provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is considerably smaller (46 percent) than the Canon 1D X. Moreover, the 70D is substantially lighter (51 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DX) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (70D).
 You can compare the optics available in the Canon EF Lens Catalog.